patrykwozinski/patrykwozinski.github.io/_posts/2020-10-18-elixir-docker-mac-how-to-survive.md

 ### Share only necessary resources
 You know, sharing too many directories with your Docker machine is not the best idea if you need to improve the performance.

+### Use Mutagen.io
+Mutagen.io is a great tool that would speed up files synchronization between the host (your computer) and the container (docker).